Share

 In March 2022, Ailani received her bi-specific CAR T-cell therapy.
 The therapy resulted in some major neurotoxicity that landed her in the PICU for a few days.
 Fortunately, the neurotoxicity only lasted about a week.
 Sadly though, the CAR T-cells only lasted 2 months before they wore off and Ailani relapsed again.

-To search for available CAR T immunotherapy clinical trials, visit our Pediatric Cancer Clinical Trial Finder.
-To help us in our mission to give children around the world the opportunity to Activate the Cure to their cancer, Get Involved or Donate now.
+To search for available CAR-T or other immunotherapy clinical trials, visit our Clinical Trial Finder.
+To help us in our mission to give patients around the world the opportunity to Activate the Cure, Get Involved or Donate now.